villivald/create-react-app-blog/posts/2024-02-15-100-days-of-swiftui.md

 ![100 Days of SwiftUI - Day 10](https://www.create-react-app.com/static/img/images/31/day10.webp)

 Day 10 was an introduction to structs.
 It was a pretty new concept for me, but it seems clear so far.
 I learned about structs' methods (and `mutating` keyword), computed properties (getters and setters), and property observers (`willSet` and `didSet`).
 The last part about custom initializers was somewhat confusing, but I think I got the main idea.

+#### Day 11: Access control, static properties and methods, and checkpoint 6

+This part was a more advanced intro to the struct concept in Swift.
+I learned about access control (`private`, `fileprivate`, `private(set)`), `static` properties and methods, and the difference between `self` and `Self`.
+At the end of the lesson, I finished the sixth checkpoint assignment, which was about creating a proper struct with a couple of properties and the `mutating` method.

 ---